centralstatz/mking-survey/README.md

 * Now the (live) app imports the updated Google Sheets dataset, allows filtering by question, and displays the results in a bar plot + a table
   + Need to work on updating results (e.g., with a "refresh" button)

 ## 1/29/2025

 * Added a dependency for `bslib` to facilitate dashboard appearance
 * Added an `actionButton` that can be clicked to refresh the most recent data on demand

 ## 1/30/2025

 * Added a dependency on `tidyr` and `dplyr` to facilitate data manipulation
 * Added dependency on `forcats` for nicer plot display
 * Added the following components:
   + Card to tabulate to responses
   + Plot to view response times
   + Interactive bar plot to show distribution of responses for the selected question
   + Collapsible table to view tabular data

+## 2/19/2025

+* Changed Google Sheet [source link](https://docs.google.com/spreadsheets/d/182-fJACcL7ryFC6SMvdci8R2WCG68dawPF4LpNVXfdg) to [Marvin's example survey](https://docs.google.com/forms/d/e/1FAIpQLSep8TusWkAGpDUnc3QiyBxAp8UY8PiZov3tpo6IV3mifcigsA/viewform?usp=header)
+* Used `validate` to ensure there are responses before trying to graph results